RaspAP/raspap-docs/docs/ap-basics.md

     The default setting is 2007, but this is merely the value set by `hostapd` from the IEEE 802.11 specification.
 It should _not_ be interpreted as a guarantee that RaspAP can support this many simultaneous clients.
 In practice, this number depends on several factors and is a much lower value, as discussed in [this FAQ](faq.md#maxclients).

 ### Custom user settings
 RaspAP gives you control over many common AP settings via the **Hotspot > Basic**, **Security** and **Advanced** tabs.
 However, `hostapd` has lots of [other options](https://w1.fi/cgit/hostap/tree/hostapd/hostapd.conf) that aren't exposed in the management UI.
-RaspAP gives advanced users the ability to define any number of available `hostapd` options by adding them to a custom configuration file.
+For this reason, RaspAP lets advanced users define any number of valid `hostapd` settings by adding them to a custom configuration file.

 Begin by creating `/etc/hostapd/hostapd.conf.users` on your device's filesystem, then add your desired settings to this file.
 For example, to enable `hostapd`'s built-in support for MAC address filtering, you may add the following: